tesselode/tesselode.github.io/content/articles/2022-05-16-audio-libraries-considered-challenging/index.md

 To be clear, I don't fault anybody for implementing a hash map in a way that results in the capacity decreasing.
 In almost all cases, allocating more memory to compensate is perfectly fine.
 Just not this one!

 {% end %}

+{% aside() %}

+**Update 5/17/22:**

+I have been informed that the capacity of the hash map does not actually decrease, which is why the capacity goes back up to 28 as I add more values.
+If this is true, and there's no situation where the hash map would actually lose capacity, then it's more usable for audio than I previously thought.
+(I don't know enough about the hashbrown algorithm to verify whether this is true.)
+That being said, I still like the next solution I came up with better.

+{% end %}